Back

 How to Prepare for CELPIP: A Practical Study Plan

 The best way to prepare for CELPIP is three moves in order: sit one full timed practice test to find your real starting level, do focused work on your weakest skills, then rehearse with full timed mocks until the format stops surprising you.
 Most people prepare for CELPIP by drilling random questions, which hides where their marks actually go.
-Skip the diagnosis, and you're guessing.
+Skip the diagnosis and you're guessing.

 What You're Preparing For: the CELPIP-General Test